Pomona College: Student body

 As of the semester, Pomona's student body of degree-seeking undergraduate students and a token number of non–degree seeking students.
 Compared to its closest liberal arts peers, Pomona has been characterized as laid back, academically oriented, mildly quirky, and politically liberal.

 The student body is roughly evenly split between men and women, and 91% of students are under 22 years old.
-Approximately 65% of domestic students are non-white and 14% of students are international, making Pomona one of the most racially and ethnically diverse colleges in the U.S. The geographic origins of the student body are also diverse, with all 50 U.S. states, the major U.S. territories, and more than 60 foreign countries represented.
+Pomona is one of the most racially and ethnically diverse colleges in the U.S. The geographic origins of the student body are also diverse, with all 50 U.S. states, the major U.S. territories, and more than 60 foreign countries represented.
 Students from California make up 31%, with sizable concentrations from the other western states.
 The median family income of students was $166,500 as of 2013, with 52% of students coming from the top 10% highest-earning families and 22% from the bottom 60%.
 The college has been increasing its enrollment of low-income students since the early 2000s, and was ranked second among all private institutions and eighth among all institutions in The New York Times 2017 College Access Index, a measure of economic diversity.
 Various religious and spiritual beliefs are represented among students, with many leaning secular.

 Among students in the 2024 entering class who submitted test scores, the middle 50% scored 740770 on the SAT evidence-based reading and writing section, 750790 on the SAT math section, and 3335 on the ACT.
 Among students with an official high school class rank, 90% ranked in the top tenth and 99% ranked in the top quarter.